HarrJO/PanAf-local-adaptation/allele_frequencies/README.md

 ./scripts/allele_frequency_tools.R
 	- Defines custom functions used in Rmarkdown scripts

-./scripts/plot.exome.and.chr21.SFS.Rmd
-	- Rmarkdown script which plots the site frequency spectra (SFS) for the exome and chr21 data
-	- Also repeats the DAF differences analysis of Schmidt et al. (2019) between subspecies and populations

-./scripts/exome_capture_vs_chr21_capture_stats.Rmd
-- This script compares the coverage and allele frequency estimates for SNPs in both the exome and chr21 capture data (exonic chr21) to check for any differences due to the different hybridisation techniques which would make non-genic-chr21 unsuitable for generating a null distribution (when using BayPass).
-- Coverage is calculated in ../coverage.

-./scripts/plot.exome.and.chr21.Fst.Rmd
-- Work in progress document for calculating Fst between populations

-./scripts/exome.and.chr21.genome.distribution.Rmd
-- Looks at the spacing between SNPs in the exome and non-genic-chr21 to get an idea of the differences in LD

-./output/
-- Contains the outputs from scripts in ./scripts/.

-./$DATA/output
-	- The output for scripts.
-	- Each directory corresponds to a subspecies-dataset with either no missing data or up to 30% of populations allowed to have missing data.
-Note that Nigeria-Cameroon only has two populations and so no missing data and missing data in up to 30% of populations is the same thing.

 ./exome/scripts/
 	- Contains subdirectories with job scripts used to run ./scripts/maf2dac.v3.2.py on the exome data.